-- Support navigating the campus and its culture
+- Undergraduate Peer Mentors providing support with academics, social life, and navigating the campus and its culture

 CSP Program Fee

-The fee for the College Success Program is $4000 per semester.
-This cost is in addition to tuition, room and board, student activity and other customary fees charged by Eastern University.
-Full payment is due prior to the beginning of each semester.
+The fee for the College Success Program is in addition to tuition, room and board, student activity and other customary fees charged by Eastern University and will be reflected in the student's university bill.
+The current fee for the CSP can be found in the current schedule of tuition and fees.
 The program fee is not covered by Eastern University's Tuition Remission Program.
 Read the CSP Fee Refund Policy.

 Staff includes the CSP Coordinator, CSP Graduate Mentors, and CSP Undergraduate Peer Mentors.